As an applicant, you can fill in the required information for training directly into our online system.

 Achievements and interests

-Record your academic achievements (e.g., honours and awards, leadership/administrative positions in medicine, memberships, associations and committees, other accomplishments) and areas of interest you would like to provide to the programs.
+Record your academic achievements (e.g., honours and awards, leadership/administrative positions, memberships, associations and committees, other accomplishments) and areas of interest you would like to provide to the programs.

 Record where you have earned, or will earn, your medical degree.

-Identify any electives that you have, or will have, completed during your undergraduate medical education.
+Identify any electives that you have, or will have, completed during your undergraduate medical education that were approved by your Undergraduate Medical Education office (UGME).
 An elective is defined as any rotation you have done during your medical education training that was not mandatory.
+This does not include your core rotations.

-Record any accredited postgraduate medical residency training you have participated in after obtaining your medical degree.
+Record any accredited postgraduate medical residency training you have participated in after obtaining your medical degree or internships (including broad-based internships).

 Record electives you have, or will have, completed during your residency training.